sunriselayer/gitbook/learn/sunrise/data-availability.md

 }
 ```

-Data availability is confirmed through zero-knowledge proofs (ZKP) using double-hashed shard data (`shard_double_hashed`), allowing validators to verify the presence of shard data without revealing it.
+Data availability is attested with Optimistic way.
+If the fraud proof is submitted to the Sunrise network, validators will submit Zero-Knowledge Proofs (ZKP) using double-hashed shard data (`shard_double_hashes`), allowing validators to verify the presence of shard data without revealing it.
 This integration is done through [Vote Extension of ABCI 2.0](https://docs.cosmos.network/main/build/abci/vote-extensions).

 ### Benefits of Sunrise v2

 - **Increased Network Throughput:** Larger block sizes are achievable by reducing on-chain storage needs.
 - **Enhanced Data Retrievability:** Storing data off-chain allows for flexible, long-term data retention.
 - **Improved Network Decentralization:** By reducing validator load, Sunrise supports a more decentralized network structure.

 ```mermaid
 sequenceDiagram